 - Perform and interpret detailed trace captures of different transport layer protocols and application.

-Contribution to the POs b, k. - Calculate network requirements from assumptions regarding user populations and applications.
-Contribution to the POs application, b, e, k. - Design new applications, services, and protocols for the Internet.
-Evaluate applications in connection with the use of the network: throughput, reliability, etc. Contribution to the POs a, b, e, j, k
+- Calculate network requirements from assumptions regarding user populations and applications. - Design new applications, services, and protocols for the Internet.
+Evaluate applications in connection with the use of the network: throughput, reliability, etc.